con-schneider/dlab-public/README.md

 - dlab-vs
 - zdock_score

-To follow the approach used in the paper ("DLAB-VS+ZDock"), a final score can be calculated by minmax scaling both DLAB-VS and ZDock score for each target antigen.
+To follow the approach used in the paper ("DLAB-VS+ZDock"), a final score can be calculated by minmax scaling both DLAB-VS and ZDock score for each target antigen and averaging the two scores.
 For the approach denoted "DLAB-Re-max thresholding" in the paper, discard all antibody-antigen pairings not falling in the top 20% of DLAB-Re-max scores.

 ## References
 [1] DLAB - Deep learning methods for structure-based virtual screening of antibodies.
 C Schneider, A Buchanan, B Taddese, CM Deane, bioRxiv, 2021